giannifontanot/work-day-scheduler/README.md

 Work Day Scheduler is a tiny app to schedule and save your appointments for the day.

+This is a live link to the webpage: https://giannifontanot.github.io/work-day-scheduler/

 - Select the time of the day
-- Type your appointments in the midle column
+- Type your appointments in the middle column
-- ✨Magic ✨
+- ✨Magic happens!✨

 ## Features